opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.3.9 =
+* Update some deprecated Wordpress lib calls
+* Test with 6.4

 = 1.3.8 =
 * Update to the latest OSMD version: 1.8.4.